Jaundice (Hyperbilirubinemia)

 • Liver Failure: Severe jaundice can progress to liver failure, a life-threatening condition characterized by the liver’s inability to function properly.

-• Cirrhosis: Chronic liver damage caused by jaundice can lead to cirrhosis, a condition characterized by the formation of scar tissue in the liver.
+• Cirrhosis: Chronic liver damage caused by jaundice (hyperbilirubinemia) can lead to cirrhosis, a condition characterized by the formation of scar tissue in the liver.
 Cirrhosis can impair liver function and increase the risk of liver cancer.

-• Liver Cancer: Jaundice can be a symptom of liver cancer, which is a serious condition that can be fatal.
+• Liver Cancer: Jaundice (hyperbilirubinemia) can be a symptom of liver cancer, which is a serious condition that can be fatal.

 Neurological Complications